-Staff Sergeant Wallace Denny, 23, of Mercer County, Kentucky, died of diphtheria and malaria in the early morning hours of 22 July 1942 at Camp Cabanatuan #1 in the Philippines as a prisoner of war on federal active duty.
+Staff Sergeant Wallace Denny, 23, of Mercer County, Kentucky, died of diphtheria and malaria in the early morning hours of 22 July 1942 at Camp Cabanatuan #1 in the Philippines as a prisoner of war while serving on federal active duty.

 Moving under secret orders, Company D arrived in the Philippines by Thanksgiving Day, 1941.
 War came to them when the Japanese attacked Clark Field just a few hours after the attack on Pearl Harbor.
 The Harrodsburg Tankers along with the allied forces fought the Japanese valiantly without reinforcements or resupply until they were ordered to surrender in April 1942.
 They had delayed the Japanese Army's timetable from 50 days to four months, giving the allies vital time to protect Australia and recover from the attack on Pearl Harbor.

 On January 7, Wallace volunteered to take the point a lead a patrol into the Barrio of Batangas.
 After entering Batangas, he killed two Japanese soldiers with his pistol.
 Lt.
 Col. Ernest Miller believed that Denny should have received the Silver Star for service beyond his duties.
 His name was submitted for the medal, but General James Weaver denied the medal.
 According to 1st Lt.
 William Gentry, Wallace received a battlefield commission to second lieutenant, but there is no documentation to confirm this.

 Denny was taken prisoner on 9 April 1942 and trucked to Mariveles where he began the 90 mile Death March eventually ending up at Camp O’Donnell and was later held at Cabanatuan #1.